Skip to content

 Kilga

-Now: Head of Product, Data & AI // SQUER // ViennaI build technology organizations and ship AI in industries where getting it wrong has real consequences.
-15 years in MedTech.
-Three companies.
-One consistent focus.
+Now: Head of Product, Data & AI // SQUER // ViennaI build technology organizations, and I build the business around them, in industries where getting it wrong has real consequences.
+Fifteen years growing one IT function to 100 people across 14 countries.
+Two startups built from zero.
+A commercial unit to build now.

 English